Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 Sean Oakes bio picture Sean Oakes

-Menus and navigation systems are easy to overlook in edTech products.
-Users might not notice an effectively organized menu at all, but they’ll feel the pinch of a badly designed one right away!
-If you want to design a better learner experience—start there.
+After all, users might not notice an effectively organized menu, but they’ll feel the pinch of a badly designed one right away!

-As a product designer, you never want to cram too many things into a navigation bar.
-But you also don’t want to make it difficult for users to find the features they reach for again and again to meet their goals.
+But you also don’t want to make it difficult for users to find the features they reach for again and again.
 It’s a tough balancing act!

-In edTech, these challenges are even more pronounced.
-Designing a streamlined navigation menu may lead to a clean, simple UI—but it might not support the best learner experience within your product.
+Designing a streamlined navigation menu may lead to a clean, simple UI, but it might not support the best learner experience within your product.

-UX discovery sessions are one way to proactively tackle this challenge.
-Devote time to your navigation sequence during the initial phases of product design by using these two steps:
+Devote time to your navigation sequence during the initial phases of product design by using these three steps:

 1. Ask your team to distill core elements of your product’s pedagogy down to three or four main ideas.